NorthernWidget/ALog/README.md

   // alog.bufferWrite()
 ```

 As it says: if you think you're in danger of overflowing the buffer, run this command!
-You'll need 512 characters in your line for this to happen though, and I've never appraoched this in my work.
+You'll need 512 characters in your line for this to happen though, and I've never approached this in my work.
 But hey, someone might!

 ```cpp
   // ************ DO NOT EDIT BELOW THIS LINE ************